Coronavirus (COVID-19) Preparedness Information Learn More

 - Pre-school readiness and school skills, such as following directions, problem solving and socialization

-- Improving sensory processing skills, such as organization, self-regulation and behavioral state
+- Improving sensory processing skills, such as organization and self-regulation

 - Visual motor and perception skills, like hand-writing, and cutting with scissors